dtu-act/loudspeaker-measurements-data/README.md

 - 60s pinknoise input at maximum input level and 2 noise realisations, and
 - 5s sweep input at 6 input levels.

-All measurements are recorded with a sample rate of 8000 Hz.
+All measurements are recorded with a sample rate of 8000 Hz and with an input frequency range of 1/4th the driver's resonance frequency up to 1/2 the frequency of the first driver cone breakup mode.